 Can I use boneless chicken thighs instead of bone-in?

-What is the best temperature to smoke chicken thighs?
+What temperature should I smoke chicken thighs?

 How long does it take to smoke chicken thighs?